cni-iisc/cni-website/_newsletters/2023/apr.md

 ## Research challenges in network slicing in 5G and beyond its implications on rural connectivity

 Sudhir Dixit  discussed the concept of network slicing, which allows for multiple logical networks on the same physical infrastructure, creating a network of networks.
 The technology has significant implications for connectivity in rural areas, providing greater flexibility and efficiency.Network slicing can allow for more efficient and targeted use of resources, providing better connectivity for remote communities, especially in applications such as telemedicine and online education.
-However, there are challenges, including the need to ensure the right resources are available to each slice and the importance of proper management, particularly in rural areas where connectivity is limited,reliability and security still need to be addressed to fully realize the potential of network slicing in these contexts.
-Despite challenges, there is a lot of opportunity for improvement and innovation in network slicing.
+However, there are challenges to be addressed to fully realize the potential of network slicing in these contexts.

 ## Short packet communication under random arrival of data